We offer coursework leading to a Master of Education degree in Special Education and endorsements, certifications and concentrations in:

 Smita Shukla Mehta, Associate Professor; Ph.D., University of Oregon.
 Applied behavior analysis; functional behavioral assessment; positive behavior support; behavioral escalation and prevention of problem behavior; classroom and instructional management; severe disabilities and autism; philosophy and practice for inclusive education.

-Angela Patton, Senior Lecturer; Ph.
+Angela Deacon, Senior Lecturer; Ph.
 D., University of North Texas.
 Exceptional learners; transition education and services; collaboration with parents, paraeducators and professionals.

 Pamela Peak, Principal Lecturer; Ph.D., University of North Texas.
 Academic assessment; learning disabilities; bilingual collaboration in teacher preparation.